olawills/note-taker/README.md

-# Welcome To flutter Note Taker
+# Welcome To Flutter Note Taker

 <p> A Flutter Notes Taker</p>
 <p> Uses Firebase to store and authenticate users</p>